Mehdix17/Metaheuristics/README.md

-# Other-Projects
+# Metaheuristics
-A collection of different projects
+A collection of different metaheuristics projects